 Under the Regulatory Flexibility Act (5 U.S.C.
-601-612), we have considered the impact of this rule on small entities.
+601-612), we have considered the impact of this temporary rule on small entities.
 The Coast Guard certifies under 5 U.S.C.
 605(b) that this rule will not have a significant economic impact on a substantial number of small entities.
-This rule will affect the following entities, some of which might be small entities: The owners or operators of vessels intending to transit or anchor in a portion of Sturgeon Bay on August 3, 2013.
+This rule will affect the following entities, some of which might be small entities: The owners or operators of vessels intending to transit or anchor in a portion of the Fox River during the times that this zone is enforced on September 6, 2014.